marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ## Notes for Next Session

+* Make sure to RP Clovin ringing the dinner bell and taking food to all the mongrelfolk
+* FIRST DAY OF FULL MOON YAAAAASSSSS
 * Get more battle/Vallaki/character theme music
-* FIRST DAY OF FULL MOON YAAAAASSSSS
 * Have Orin do History checks as they come across stuff on the road
-* Reread the Abbey
-* Get more fight music
 * Vasili von Holtz: https://db4sgowjqfwig.cloudfront.net/images/5363887/Vasili_von_Holtz.jpg